 This section contains affiliate links, meaning that I earn a small commission on any bookings made, at no extra cost to you.
 This helps me keep my blog running, so it means a lot if you book through these links!

 If you want to extend your day trip, there are a lot of cute apartment rentals in the area.

 This three-bed apartment is 1.5 miles from the town and has a fully-equipped kitchen and partial gym.
 The place has street parking and has plenty of entertainment.
 If you’re coming in a large group or family, this would be an ideal stay.

 For old town vibes, stay in this two-story cabin in the historic town of Clifton.
 You’ll be able to walk to the nearby Clifton Mill and Gorge, and Yellow Springs is only a short drive away.

 This chalet is also located in Clifton and sleeps up to 6 people.
 The space features unique angular ceilings, charming wooden walls, and a balcony.

 Despite growing up in Ohio, this is my first time writing about it haha.
-I’ll update this section with related posts when I have them, but in the meantime, here are some other posts to feed your wanderlust during this period of no travel.
+I’ll update this section with related posts when I have them, but in the meantime, here are some other posts to feed your wanderlust.